 Even grown up children should be able to declare themselves free from their abusive caregivers, from those who put limits and caveats on their love.
 That kind of love isn’t real, it’s fake love and it hurts.

-I finally saw my mother and her actions for what they really are and decided to cut ties–to symbolically emancipate myself.
+I finally saw my mother and her actions for what they really are and decided to cut the ties–to symbolically emancipate myself.
 I remember how good it felt to let go of the guilt, all the “should’s” around what I owed my mother, all the maxims saying how we should love them no matter what they do.
 Well, guess what?
 I do love my mom.
 That will never change.
 I love her but I also stopped having a relationship with her.
 You can love someone and let them go.
 If they are toxic, if they are hurting your soul, if they’re impeding your growth and happiness–let them go.
 Let yourself go.
-Set yourself free.

 Letting go doesn’t mean forgetting, it just means we stop carrying the energy of the past into the present.~ Yung Pueblo